-Brian Allen enters his 12th season as an assistant football coach at Washington University in St. Louis.
-After spending the past five seasons as defensive coordinator, Allen will take over the reigns of the offensive line in 2012.
+Brian Allen enters his 13th season as an assistant football coach at Washington University in St. Louis.
+After spending five seasons as defensive coordinator, Allen took over the reins of the offensive line in 2012.

-Allen orchestrated a defense that has ranked in the top-100 in NCAA Division III in total defense and scoring defense in four of the past five years.
-In 2010, the Bears' defense led the University Athletic Association (UAA) and was 15th in Division III in scoring defense (13.90) and 57th in total defense (302.60).
+Allen orchestrated a defense that has ranked in the top-100 in NCAA Division III in total defense and scoring defense in four of the five years from 2007-11.
+In 2010, the Bears’ defense led the University Athletic Association (UAA) and was 15th in Division III in scoring defense (13.90) and 57th in total defense (302.60).

-Allen had no problem fitting in with the coaching staff at Washington University, having played his first three years of college ball for current Bears’ head coach Larry Kindbom at Kenyon College in Gambier, Ohio.
+Allen had no problem fitting in with the coaching staff at Washington University, having played his first three years of college ball for current Bears’ head coach Larry Kindbom at Kenyon College.

 Following his playing career, Allen returned to Kenyon and spent nine seasons as an assistant coach before coming to Washington University.
 Allen tutored the linebackers and also served as defensive coordinator.
 Prior to that, he spent one season as an assistant at Jonathan Alder High School in Plain City, Ohio.